 No matter how cold, never blip the throttle to high rpm when starting; wear will be high, in some situations you can break rings or collapse an oil filter with a quite cold engine.
 Generally, you can start an engine & take off modestly, using moderate rpm, after 30 seconds to 2 minutes of high idle rpm (1200-1500); if the temperature is down to as low as 30°F or so.

 If the temperature of the engine is more & more below 30°F at startup, use similar rpm advice, but warm the engine a bit longer the colder it is.
 An engine at 0°F may seem to require 5-10 minutes of warm-up, but you can start the engine, let it run for a minute or two, then take off gently, using moderate throttle & quite moderate RPM, until the engine is well-warmed.
 Be more and more cautious when first moving off, if the temperature is below 30°F. Not only is the engine affected, but so is the transmission and rear drive, even such as wheel bearings, etc. Taking off in quite cold weather can result in oil spewing out the top oil breather/inlet of the rear drive ....worse if speed is increased too soon before the rear drive warms up.

-If consistently starting in cold weather, you should change to a Winter grade of oil, & the grade to select is in a chart in your owners booklet, but I have the very latest BMW chart in my website, about half-way down this article:
+If consistently starting in near freezing weather, you should change to a Winter grade of oil, & the grade to select is in a chart in your owners booklet, but I have the very latest BMW chart in my website, about half-way down this article:

 For Airheads with the choke lever mounted on the air-cleaner clam-shells (pre-1981), the lever is down for choke on, & the lever points to the rear for choke off.
 Some Clymer's manuals are wrong, having this backwards!
 For pure-slide carburetors, they usually have a button to depress (or?) to increase the richness of the mixture for starting.